opencog/lg-atomese/opencog/nlp/lg-parse/README.md

 atomspace: using this link, or using the RelEx server.
 There are competing pros and cons of doing it each way:

-* The RelEx server is deprecated/obsolete.
+* The RelEx server is obsolete.
 It still works, but there no support for it any more.
 No bug-fixes, no active development.

 * The RelEx server is a network server, and can be run on any network-connected machine.